yegor256/blog/_drafts/share.md

 as a ticket, goes through a full flow and
 [gets billed]({% pst 2014/oct/2014-10-21-incremental-billing %})
 as any other ticket.
 This
-approach constraints the client in asking too much.
-He realizes that we're ready to explain anything he wants, but he should pay for this.
+approach prevents the client from asking too much.
+He realizes that we're ready to explain anything he wants, but he will pay for this.

 ## He Is Telling Too Much